TDShemTov/nlp-sentiment-analysis/README.md

 <img src="images/ensemble_CM.png width="600"/>

 ## Conclusion
-The differences in results between the logistic regression model and the ensemble model were minimal.
-Their metrics, including precision, recall, and F1 score, were very close.
-Due to the longer runtime required to train the ensemble model, logistic regression is a better choice for a company looking for a cost-efficient model
+The performance difference between the logistic regression and ensemble model were minimal, with metrics such as precision, recall, and F1 score showing a 1% advantage for the ensemble method.
+Despite this, the longer training time required by the ensemble model suggests that logistic regression is a better choice for companies prioritizing runtime efficiency.
+Though further methods, such as implementing grid search for SVC and hyperparameter tuning for LR, could potentially tilt the favor towards the ensemble model.